rails/rails/guides/source/debugging_rails_applications.md

 You can also enable or disable breakpoints:

-* +enable breakpoints+: allow a list _breakpoints_ or all of them if no list is specified, to stop your program.
+* `enable breakpoints`: allow a list _breakpoints_ or all of them if no list is specified, to stop your program.
 This is the default state when you create a breakpoint.
-* +disable breakpoints+: the _breakpoints_ will have no effect on your program.
+* `disable breakpoints`: the _breakpoints_ will have no effect on your program.

 ### Catching Exceptions

-The command +catch exception-name+ (or just +cat exception-name+) can be used to intercept an exception of type _exception-name_ when there would otherwise be is no handler for it.
+The command `catch exception-name` (or just `cat exception-name`) can be used to intercept an exception of type _exception-name_ when there would otherwise be is no handler for it.

-To list all active catchpoints use +catch+.
+To list all active catchpoints use `catch`.

 ### Resuming Execution

 There are two ways to resume execution of an application that is stopped in the debugger:

-* +continue+ [line-specification] (or +c+): resume program execution, at the address where your script last stopped; any breakpoints set at that address are bypassed.
+* `continue` [line-specification] (or `c`): resume program execution, at the address where your script last stopped; any breakpoints set at that address are bypassed.
 The optional argument line-specification allows you to specify a line number to set a one-time breakpoint which is deleted when that breakpoint is reached.
-* +finish+ [frame-number] (or +fin+): execute until the selected stack frame returns.
+* `finish` [frame-number] (or `fin`): execute until the selected stack frame returns.
 If no frame number is given, the application will run until the currently selected frame returns.
 The currently selected frame starts out the most-recent frame or 0 if no frame positioning (e.g up, down or frame) has been performed.
 If a frame number is given it will run until the specified frame returns.

 ### Editing

 Two commands allow you to open code from the debugger into an editor:

-* +edit [file:line]+: edit _file_ using the editor specified by the EDITOR environment variable.
+* `edit [file:line]`: edit _file_ using the editor specified by the EDITOR environment variable.
 A specific _line_ can also be given.
-* +tmate _n_+ (abbreviated +tm+): open the current file in TextMate.
+* `tmate _n_` (abbreviated `tm`): open the current file in TextMate.
 It uses n-th frame if _n_ is specified.

 ### Quitting

-To exit the debugger, use the +quit+ command (abbreviated +q+), or its alias +exit+.
+To exit the debugger, use the `quit` command (abbreviated `q`), or its alias `exit`.

 A simple quit tries to terminate all threads in effect.
 Therefore your server will be stopped and you will have to start it again.

 ### Settings

-The +debugger+ gem can automatically show the code you're stepping through and reload it when you change it in an editor.
+The `debugger` gem can automatically show the code you're stepping through and reload it when you change it in an editor.
 Here are a few of the available options:

-* +set reload+: Reload source code when changed.
+* `set reload`: Reload source code when changed.
-* +set autolist+: Execute +list+ command on every breakpoint.
+* `set autolist`: Execute `list` command on every breakpoint.
-* +set listsize _n_+: Set number of source lines to list by default to _n_.
+* `set listsize _n_`: Set number of source lines to list by default to _n_.
-* +set forcestep+: Make sure the +next+ and +step+ commands always move to a new line
+* `set forcestep`: Make sure the `next` and `step` commands always move to a new line

-You can see the full list by using +help set+.
-Use +help set _subcommand_+ to learn about a particular +set+ command.
+You can see the full list by using `help set`.
+Use `help set _subcommand_` to learn about a particular `set` command.

-TIP: You can save these settings in an +.rdebugrc+ file in your home directory.
+TIP: You can save these settings in an `.rdebugrc` file in your home directory.
 The debugger reads these global settings when it starts.

-Here's a good start for an +.rdebugrc+:
+Here's a good start for an `.rdebugrc`:

 ```bash
 set autolist